JulienGrv/CarND-LaneLines-P1/writeup.md

 ## Possible improvements to the current pipeline

 * Use HSV colors and different filters that improve edge detection according to road conditions (night, etc.)
-* Fit a polynomial of higher degree to improve the accuracy of the lane detection
+* Fit a polynomial of higher degree to improve the accuracy of the lane detection for curved roads

 ## About